pinterest/ktlint/README.md

 New rules will be added into the [experimental ruleset](https://github.com/pinterest/ktlint/tree/master/ktlint-ruleset-experimental), which can be enabled by passing the `--experimental` flag to `ktlint`.

-- `experimental:annotation`: Annotation formatting - multiple annotations should be on a separate line than the annotated declaration; annotations with parameters should each be on separate lines; annotations should be followed by a space
 - `experimental:block-comment-initial-star-alignment`: Lines in a block comment which (exclusive the indentation) start with a `*` should have this `*` aligned with the `*` in the opening of the block comment.
 - `experimental:discouraged-comment-location`: Detect discouraged comment locations (no autocorrect)
 - `experimental:enum-entry-name-case`: Enum entry names should be uppercase underscore-separated names